ankumar/distributed/README.md

 ## How do we Navigating this new future of software development ?

-### 1. Products - Web, Mobile, Data, APIs, Desktop, Console, Voice, AR/VR, ...
+### 1. Products - New UI/UX: Web, Mobile, Data, APIs, Desktop, Console, Voice, AR/VR, ...

 - SaaS:
   - APIs: